 The public hearing presented Senate Bill 446 by Senator Roger Roth of the 19th District, which sought the allocation of $360,000 over two years.

 Senators recognized cutting the funding of the project could be a controversial issue after consulting with veterans like Al Labelle who testified.
 Labelle spoke on behalf of Disabled American Veterans of Wisconsin as their media coordinator.

 DAV of Wisconsin spoke in favor to endorse the repatriating of remains to bring closure to the families of those still missing.

 On October 29, 2019, spokesperson Al Labelle of the Disabled American Veterans of Wisconsin testifies before senators speaking in favor of Senate Bill 446.

 One of the missing is Wisconsin servicemember First Lieutenant Jerome Volk.
 His P-80 Shooting Star crashed in North Korea after being shot down by artillery in 1951.

-The October 2019 public hearing presented testimony from Lieutenant Jerome Volk’s niece, Jerry Volk-Barry.
+The October 2019 public hearing presented testimony from Lieutenant Jerome Volk’s niece, Jeri Volk-Barry.
 Her testimony provided insight of the benefit the Volk family receives from the UW MIA Recovery and Identification Project.